 Once the capacity of these systems is reached the stormwater follows a natural 'overland' path under the force of gravity usually in an uncontrolled manner.
 Council has recently modelled the behaviour of overland flooding in the urban areas of the City and is currently in the early stages of producing similar models for the villages of Uranquinty, Ladysmith and Tarcutta.

-For more information about Councils flood modelling and to view the reports and outputs click here Flood Management.
+Further information about Councils flood modelling and reports and outputs can be found here Flood Management.